EDITORS AND EDITING

 Good editors and assessors specialize.
 Someone whose main experience involves nonfiction is probably not the ideal choice for your epic fantasy novel.

-Verify that the editor or assessor really is independent.
+Verify that the editor really is independent.

 No third party (such as a literary agent or publisher) should benefit from your use of the editor’s or assessor’s services.
 This is especially important if you’ve received a referral.

 Get references, and use them.